-At Linen and Letters will love weddings.
+At Linen and Letters we love weddings.
 We make ideal weddings gifts, our favourites being the elegant hemstitched pillow shams made from 100% European flax linen with a personalised monogram suitable for any bed and our custom linen napkins which are exquisite for a high end wedding reception plus other smaller items such as the ring bearer's pillow and bridesmaid clutches.
 If there is something else you'd like to be made please message us as we love custom requests.

 Dating from the 14th century the towering Armoire of traditional bridal linens has practically disappeared from modern day life but in the age of 'throw away and buy another' mentality, we at Linen and Letters are drawn to the beauty of quality linens embroidered with a couple's monogram which we is making a comeback!